chetfretts/If-I-Should-Die-Master/Part 9 Personal Property.md

 #ToAddData
-# Part 9 Personal Property

 ## Introduction
 Simply put, personal property is all property that is not directly connected to land or buildings.
-Some personal property (automobiles and other motor vehicles, boats and watercraft, certificates of deposit, stocks, bonds, etc.) have a paper trail of ownership mut most personal property has no proof of ownership documentation other than possiblly a bill of sale.
+Some personal property (automobiles and other motor vehicles, boats and watercraft, certificates of deposit, stocks, bonds, etc.) have a paper trail of ownership must most personal property has no proof of ownership documentation other than possibly a bill of sale.

 The purpose of this Part ( is to document that personal property of interest to your heirs (vehicles, boats, jewelry, art, money, stocks, bonds, etc.)  There will be some suggestions about how to deal with other personal property.